-It has also been invaluable for me over the past 18 months since I have become a carer, to be able to reflect on and discuss my own wellbeing and the work life balance aspects of my practice with someone.
+It has also been invaluable for me...
 I think this has really made a difference in preventing burnout and overwhelm and identifying too closely with some of the issues my students are also struggling with (Mentor).

 Challenges in responding to and managing an increased workload has led to self-reflection on how my communication style has been affecting my stress levels.
 It has encouraged me to make some changes to the level of assertiveness taken when setting and maintaining work boundaries and when communicating with and making referrals to the local GP and MH teams (Mental Health Adviser).